Final Exam (1981 film): Critical response

 Hal Lipper of Dayton Daily News compared the film positively to Halloween (1978) stating that he found the film to be "slicker" and "better acted" than the latter but less scary due to the killer frequently being shown.
-Lipper also went on to praise the camerawork: "A welcome addition to Final Exam, however is its competent camerawork.
+Hal also went on to praise the camerawork: "A welcome addition to Final Exam, however is its competent camerawork.
 It's a polished, professional effort that bellies its $363,000 budget, although a couple of hand-held camera shots at the film's finale might have heightened its impact".
-He then wrote that the performances of Bagdadi and Rice were highlights of the film.
+He then wrote that the performances of Cecile and Joel were highlights of the film.
 Linda Gross of The Los Angeles Times gave the film a middling review, noting that it "vacillate[s] between the college-prank humor of an Animal House and a killer-thriller like Prom Night".
 Gene Siskel of the Chicago Tribune deemed the film a "rip-off" of Halloween (1978), characterized by "standard stalking-shots as the camera rolls in on the girls as they cower in terror in hallways and classrooms".
 TV Guide called the film "dull" and "virtually bloodless", panning the film's dialogue heavy scenes.
 The Baltimore Evening Sun's Lou Cedrone panned the film, writing: "The script never explains who the murderer is or why he's doing the killing...
 The most horrifying thing about it is the behavior of the fraternity boys, and the only really commendable thing about it is that the killings are handled with restraint".

 The Courier-Journal's Gregg Swem noted that the film "reeks of cheapness", with "childish" dialogue, though he conceded that the film "succeeds at scaring.
 There are some suspenseful moments that linger mercilessly".